Team-based digital learning

 - Statutory rights of a buyer

 - Dispute resolution

-Master the legal and regulatory rules, frameworks, and policies that impact organizations every day from contract law, ethical and legal guidelines and industry regulations that govern how your organization acquires goods, works and services.
+Our supply chain legal training will help you master the legal and regulatory rules, legal training frameworks, and policies that impact organizations every day from contract law, ethical and legal guidelines and industry regulations that govern how your organization acquires goods, works and services.